-Version 1.3 - development snapshot G -- November 2015
+Version 1.6 - November 2019

 The Linux version of Dire Wolf can be used as a tracker by enabling an optional feature to access GPS data.
 This is not enabled by default because most systems probably won't have the necessary files installed.